 LGBTQ discrimination in sports has made the news recently as the United States Congress debates passing the Equality Act.
 The act would update the Civil Rights Act to prohibit discrimination based on sexuality or gender identity.

-However, opponents of the act worry about athletes who were born male participating in women’s sports.
+However, opponents of the act worry about athletes who were assigned male at birth participating in women’s sports.
 They say that allowing trans women to play alongside cisgender women would give trans athletes an advantage, though this would violate this new act if it passes.

 - Require regular inclusion training.
 Players and staff should participate in an annual program that teaches how to avoid discrimination in sports.